chainguard-dev/edu/content/chainguard/chainguard-registry/nexus-pull-through/index.md

 After running this command, you'll be prompted to enter a password.

 After running the `docker login` command, you will be able to pull a Chainguard Production Image through Nexus.
-If you are entitled to it, the following example will pull the `argo-cli-fips` Image.
+If your organization has access to it, the following example will pull the `argo-cli-fips` Image.

 ```sh
 docker pull <Nexus URL>/<company domain>/argo-cli-fips
 ```

-Be sure the `docker pull` command you run includes the proper name of your organization's registry.
+Be sure the `docker pull` command you run includes the name of your organization's registry.

 ## Debugging pull through from Chainguard’s registry to Nexus